elastacloud/SustainableFinance/README.md

 # Renewables Sustainability Sample
-The following example was developed during a workshop hosted by [Finextra](https://www.finextra.com "Finextra's Homepage") and [Responsible Risk](https://www.responsiblerisk.com/ "Responsible Risk Homepage") on the 2/3 June.
+The following example was developed during a workshop hosted by [Finextra](https://www.finextra.com "Finextra's Homepage") and [Responsible Risk](https://www.responsiblerisk.com/ "Responsible Risk Homepage") on the 2/3 June 2020.

 The workshop promoted a dialogue between EBRD specialists drawing on their experience and Corre Energy, a company providing energy storage capabilities for renewables projects.